 The CommuniTree Steward program was created in 2002 in response to the Labor Day Storm and decades of tree-loss from Dutch elm disease in Syracuse.
-Since the program started, 315 tree stewards have been trained, nearly 8,000 trees have been maintained, and more than 4,800 trees have been planted.
+Since the program started, 323 tree stewards have been trained, over 8,000 trees have been maintained, and more than 4,800 trees have been planted.

 The CommuniTree Steward program is a volunteer service-based program through Cornell Cooperative Extension (CCE) that offers FREE training in tree biology, tree identification, and tree planting and maintenance for young trees.